ciubotarum/coding-challanges/src/theory.md

 * invoker class stores a command and invokes the command's `execute` method when its button is pressed
 * creates instances of the receiver

+## SOLID
+Definition:
+* an acronym for five design principles to make software design more understandable, reusable
+  1. Single Responsibility Principle (SRP)
+  2. Open/Closed Principle (OCP)
+  3. Liskov Substitution Principle (LSP)
+  4. Interface Segregation Principle (ISP)
+  5. Dependency Inversion Principle (DIP)

+### Single Responsibility Principle _(SRP)_
+* a class should have only one reason to change
+* it should have only one job

 # To do:
 * solid